-The data on relationship to householder were derived from answers to questionnaire item 2, which was asked of all persons in housing units.
-One person in each household is designated as the householder.
-In most cases, this is the person, or one of the persons, in whose name the home is owned, being bought, or rented and who is listed in column 1 of the census questionnaire.
-If there is no such person in the household, any adult household member 15 years old and over could be designated as the householder.
+The data on relationship to householder were derived from the question "How is this person related to Person 1," which was asked of Persons 2 and higher in housing units.
+One person in each household is designated as the householder (Person 1).
+In most cases, this is the person, or one of the people, in whose name the home is owned, being bought, or rented.
+If there is no such person in the household, any household member 15 years old or over could be designated as the householder (that is, Person 1).

 Households are classified by type according to the sex of the householder and the presence of relatives.
-Two types of householders are distinguished: a family householder and a nonfamily householder.
-A family householder is a householder living with one or more persons related to him or her by birth, marriage, or adoption.
-The householder and all persons in the household related to him or her are family members.
+Two types of householders are distinguished: family householders and nonfamily householders.
+A family householder is a householder living with one or more people related to him or her by birth, marriage, or adoption.
+The householder and all of the people in the household related to him or her are family members.
 A nonfamily householder is a householder living alone or with nonrelatives only.

-Includes a son or daughter by birth, a stepchild, or adopted child of the householder, regardless of the child's age or marital status.
-The category excludes sons-in-law, daughters-in-law, and foster children.
+Includes a son or daughter by birth, a stepchild, or an adopted child of the householder, regardless of the childs age or marital status.
+The category excludes sons-in-law, daughters-inlaw, and foster children.

 A son or daughter of the householder through marriage but not by birth, regardless of the age of the child.
-If the stepson/stepdaughter of the householder has been legally adopted by the householder, the child is still classified as a stepchild.
+If the stepson/stepdaughter of the householder has been legally adopted by the householder, the child is then classified as an adopted child.

-"Related children" in a family include own children and all other persons under 18 years of age in the household, regardless of marital status, who are related to the householder, except the spouse of the householder.
+"Related children" in a family include own children and all other people under 18 years of age in the household, who are related to the householder, except the spouse of the householder.
 Foster children are not included since they are not related to the householder.

 The father or mother of the householder, including a stepparent or adoptive parent.
-Fathers-in-law and mothers-in-law are included in the "Other relative" category on the questionnaire.
+Fathers-in-law and mothers-in-law are included in the "Parent-in-law" category on the questionnaire.

-Anyone not listed in a reported category above who is related to the householder by birth, marriage, or adoption (brother-in-law, grandparent, nephew, aunt, mother-in-law, daughter-in-law, cousin, and so forth).
+Anyone not listed in a reported category above who is related to the householder by birth, marriage, or adoption (brother-in-law, grandparent, nephew, aunt, cousin, and so forth).

-Includes any household member, including foster children not related to the householder by birth, marriage, or adoption.
+Includes any household member who is not related to the householder by birth, marriage, or adoption, including foster children.
 The following categories may be presented in more detailed tabulations:

-A person who is not related to the householder and who shares living quarters primarily in order to share expenses.
+A person who is not related to the householder and who shares living quarters primarily to share expenses.